getml/getml.com/docs/install/packages/linux.md

 ## Separate installation of Engine {#separate-installation-of-engine}

-In some cases, it might be preferred to install the Engine separately on Linux using [CLI][cli].
-For example, if you want to use the [Enterprise edition][enterprise-benefits] of the Engine.
-You can download the current release's package from the [download page][package-download].
+In some cases, it might be preferable to install the Engine separately on Linux using the [CLI][cli], for example, if you just want to run getML in a dedicated process.
+You can download the current release's Community edition package from the [download page][package-download].
+Additionally, the [getML Enterprise edition][enterprise-benefits] is distributed as a separate package and also needs to be installed this way.

 If you want to download getML from the command line, you can use the following commands.
 Replace `<arch>` with either `amd64` or `arm64`, depending on your